dragonfly-science/dragonfly-website/content/news/2024-08-28-forest-mapping/content.md

 uses light.
 Picture sending out millions of tiny laser pulses, like thousands of ping-pong balls bouncing off the forest canopy.
-Some of these balls hit the treetops, while others penetrate through branches and leaves, eventually reaching the ground”, Fabian says.
+Some of these balls hit the treetops, while others penetrate through branches and leaves, eventually reaching the ground,” Fabian says.

-“By measuring how long it takes each ball to bounce back, we can create a three-dimensional map of the forest, revealing not just the height of the trees, but also the density and structure of the canopy—like peeling back the layers of a complex, living puzzle”.
+“By measuring how long it takes each ball to bounce back, we can create a three-dimensional map of the forest, revealing not just the height of the trees, but also the density and structure of the canopy—like peeling back the layers of a complex, living puzzle.”

 ### Monitoring forest carbon